L. Cargill, Medical Laboratory Scientist, ASCP. Retired blood banker and laboratorian. Loves to write about a wide range of subjects. Enjoy!

 Did you know that restraints save thousands of children yearly?
 If you cannot afford a proper child restraint system, look for good used car seats at GoodWill, Craigslist or FreeCycle.
 You use them until your child no longer needs them or moves up to a larger size.
 Pay it forward when your child grows out the seat.

-Other important item to restrain are loose packages, pets, heavy items and anything else that might go flying around in a car during an accident.
+Other important items to restrain are loose packages, pets, heavy items and anything else that might go flying around in a car during an accident.

 Texting While Driving